Learn to Fly - Introduction

 A personal insight from the Club’s Senior Coach.
 “Speaking personally as a pilot that flies both hang-gliders and paragliders, my personal view is that paragliding is far easier to learn in terms of actually getting airtime and getting the thrill of flying when you start to learn at the school.
 This is shown by its continued popularity and the sheer number of paragliding Schools.
 Learning on a paraglider you will be airborne quicker and be getting the real thrill of flying much sooner than when you learn on a hang-glider.
 Hang-gliders fly very fast, therefore, early landing training takes that much longer to learn safely!

-BUT… Hang-gliding is ‘real’ flying, you are actually in control of a fast, graceful, exhilarating, flying machine – far superior in speed and performance than their sister paraglider.
+BUT… Hang-gliding is ‘real’ flying, you are actually in control of a fast, graceful, exhilarating, flying machine – far superior in speed and performance, as well as being able to fly in much stronger wind speeds than its sister paraglider.
 However, both types of glider have their individual strengths and weaknesses which I will discuss briefly in this article.”

 First some glider comparisons…

-The Paraglider – is much lighter in weight because it doesn’t have a rigid metal internal framework, the wing is just two layers of high-tech fabric sewn together with internal fabric ribs.
-Slots in the wings front edge are used to inflate the wing as the wind passes through, trapping air inside and maintaining the wings aerofoil shape in flight.
+The Paraglider – is much lighter in weight (6kg) because it doesn’t have a rigid metal internal framework, the wing is just two layers of high-tech rip-stop nylon fabric sewn together with internal nylon fabric ribs.
+Rectangular slots in the wings leading edge are used to pressurise the wing as the wind passes through, trapping air inside and maintaining the wings aerofoil shape in flight.
 The pilot sits in the harness which is attached to the wing above by the control lines.
-The pilot controls direction by pulling down the brake handles, one in each hand, which deform the wing’s trailing edge on either side, which initiates the turn in that direction.
+The pilot controls direction by weight-shifting and pulling down the brake handles, one in each hand, which deform the wing’s trailing edge on either side, which initiates the turn in that direction.

 - Hang-gliders can fly in much stronger wind strengths as they can fly at much higher speed than a paraglider – and you will still be in the air whilst all the paragliders are sitting on the ground jealously watching you.